Surfer12/mtu-validator-project/README.md

 - Follow Google Java Style Guide
 - Use the provided `.editorconfig`
-- Run `mvn spotless:apply` before committing
+- Run `magic run lint` before committing
 - Ensure all tests pass
 - Add tests for new functionality